 He has an BE in Chemical Engineering and a MEngSc in Industrial Management both from UNSW.

-Bill has an early background in agriculture, he has a Doctorate in Marine Science and has spent over 30 years in marine research, industrial management, and in consultancy.
-Bill joined the Tasmanian Water Corporation in 2009 and currently is responsible for the development of the State biosolids strategy and management program.
+Bill has an early background in agriculture, a Doctorate in Marine Science and has spent over 30 years in marine research, industrial management, and in consultancy.
+Bill joined the Tasmanian Water Corporation in 2009 and currently is responsible for the development of the State biosolids strategy and management program at TasWater.
 Bill is interested in applying innovative approaches to all aspects of biosolids management, in particular lagoon processes, biosolids recovery and handling and in the marketing and the beneficial end use of this valuable by-product of the wastewater industry.